switzersc/civic_unrest/_posts/2019-01-04-launching-civic-rest.md

 <div id="footnote5" class="footnote-item">
 <a href="#footnote5anc" name="footnote5sym">5</a>
-Not to be confused with <a href="https://twitter.com/civicunrest">this cool kid</a>.
+Not to be confused with <a href="https://twitter.com/civicunrest" target="_blank">this cool kid</a>.
 Remember the underscore!
 </div>

 </div>